lopezdsr/sql-query/sql-query.md

 ## Running a query
 {: #running}

+Watch the following video to learn more about {{site.data.keyword.sqlquery_short}} and how you can get started to run a query.

 <iframe class="embed-responsive-item" id="youtubeplayer" title="IBM Cloud SQL Query: Run Queries from the Console" type="text/html" width="640" height="390" src="//www.youtube.com/watch?v=PZAaWSzwo7s&list=PLzpeuWUENMK2R9CqhF0eJDSxfPBi6JeXA&index=4&t=0s" webkitallowfullscreen mozallowfullscreen allowfullscreen> </iframe>

+*Video 1. {{site.data.keyword.sqlquery_short}}: Run queries from the console*

 In SQL, the term *query* is just another way of saying *SELECT statement*.
 To run a query: